nzlatoff/chatbot.bot/README.md

 ## Use

 **Important note, once again: don't forget to add the path to the /src folder using `PYTHONPATH=src`**

+Also, without the [web server](https://github.com/jchwenger/chatbot.interface) the client won't work.
+At the bottom of `client.py` ([here](https://github.com/jchwenger/chatbot.bot/blob/master/client.py#L1650-1653)), you will find the place to change the web address where it is hosted (it is also possible to run it locally, in one terminal window, and to pass `--local` to the client).
+The server we used required an authorization with username and password, located in the sampe place, which should be changed or removed.

 ```
 $ PYTHONPATH=src python client.py --help